Vancouver Bridge Centre Virtual Bridge Club Q&A

 - If you are 'blocked,' send a chat or BBO mail message to me, VACB154971.
 If you are not on the pre-approved list of VBC players, I can add you, but I need to know your BBO name and your real name.
 You should be at least an occasional or potential player at the VBC (anyone in Unit 430 meets that rule easily).
 I may not be able to add people in the last five minutes or so before the game, and I won't be there from the moment the game appears on the list two hours before, but I will check messages when I log on and get as many in as I can.
 Remember though, you and your partner need to be online at the same time to register, both must have enough BBO$ to play, and to be on the list of VBC players you both need to have registered your ACBL#.
 I can't investigate all of these for you and tell you what's missing.
 It's up to you to do what is needed.

 - At the end of the game, there are several ways you can see the results: BBO will place a message in your box with a link to the results and hand records.
 BBO also has a history page where you can look up results and hand records for every hand you have completed on BBO.
-And the results will go to the VBC spot on ACBL Live For Clubs (so far, alas, without hand records).
+Our own results page posts the results a few minutes after the game and links to the ACBL Live for Clubs results when we get them.
+And about 40-70 minutes after the game, the results will go to the VBC space on ACBL Live For Clubs (so far, alas, without hand records).
 If your BBO name rather than your real name appears at ACBL Live For Clubs, it means you had not linked your ACBL number with BBO (see #2 above) when the game began.

 - Be careful, but time aware!
 There are no undos in a tournament setting, and if you make a mistake you should say nothing to the table in chat until the end of the hand, to avoid giving unfair hints to partner.
 But it is important to avoid delays and finish the round on time, so learn how to claim when the last several tricks are irrelevant and the result is clear.
 Recently I have seen several players who reject all claims as a sort of policy.
 This wastes a lot of time and it is NOT your right to delay the game in hopes of a misclick.
 If you encounter this, call the Director and I will deal with the players involved.